maddin1502/ts-lazy-container/README.md

 ### Injection Modes

-- singleton: created instance will be cached and reused on further injections.
+- `singleton`: created instance will be cached and reused on further injections.
 Dependencies (e.g. constructor parameters) are resolved in 'singleton' mode, too
-- unique: creates a unique instance on each injection.
+- `unique`: creates a unique instance on each injection.
 Dependencies (e.g. constructor parameters) are resolved in 'singleton' mode and are therefore NOT unique
-- deep-unique: creates a unique instance on each injection.
+- `deep-unique`: creates a unique instance on each injection.
 Dependencies (e.g. constructor parameters) are resolved in 'deep-unique' mode and are therefore also unique

 ### Register creation instructions